Pylons/pyramid/docs/quick_tutorial/routing.rst

 just saw some Pyramid machinery for requests and views.
 Let's look at features that help in routing.

-Previously we saw the basics of routing URLs to views in Pyramid:
+Previously we saw the basics of routing URLs to views in

 - Your project's "setup" code registers a route name to be used when matching part of the URL